Wisconsin Debt Relief Guide

 Income and employment in Wisconsin

-Since Wisconsin is a right-to-work state, employees cannot be denied employment whether they are part of a union or not.
+Since Wisconsin is a right-to-work state, employees cannot be denied employment whether they are part of a union.
 Additionally, employees cannot be forced to join or leave a union against their will, nor are they obligated to pay union dues.
-Regardless of their union membership, employees are still allowed to enjoy the union benefits.
+Regardless of their union membership, employees can still enjoy the union benefits.

 Furthermore, Wisconsin is an employment-at-will state.
-This means that an employer can, at any given moment and for any reason, terminate employment.
-Conversely, employees can also resign in similar fashion.
+This means that an employer can terminate employment at any given moment and for any reason.
+Conversely, employees can also resign in a similar fashion.
 In layman’s terms, neither the employer nor the employee guarantees they will uphold employment.

 Unemployment Benefits: